 Generate Thngs with a GS1 Digital Link

-Thngs and products can be associated with a GS1 Digital Link, which includes their GS1 standard GTIN and Serial numbers, for example.
-Therefore, a common use-case of the ADI Orders API is to generate Thngs and automatically include this information in one step.
-By including the redirection short domain and URL template, this enables the GS1 Digital Link integration for the generated Thngs in one step.
+Thngs and products can be associated with a GS1 Digital Link, which includes their GS1 standard GTIN and serial numbers, for example.
+A common use case of the ADI Orders API is to generate Thngs and that include this information.
+By adding the redirection short domain and URL template, the GS1 Digital Link integration is enabled for the generated Thngs in one step.

 To recap the GS1 Digital Link integration documentation: